Governance

 Read our annual reports and other policies on our reports, accounts and policies page.

-Further information about governance is available from the Secretariat's website, or by emailing Helen Pickersgill: h.j.pickersgill@adm.leeds.ac.uk.
+For more information about governance please visit the Secretariat's website or by email Helen Pickersgill at h.j.pickersgill@adm.leeds.ac.uk.